paduel/fhub/README.rst

 Quick start
 ~~~~~~~~~~~

 You need a Finnhub API Key, you can get free one, at https://finnhub.io.
+For some data a premium account is necessary.

 .. code:: python